masteranonime/masteranime-dl/README.md

 * I'm assuming `git` and `python` are already installed on your system.
 * I'm assuming you would like to use `chromium-browser` with `chromedriver` as the driver.
-Otherwise, you'll have two versions of chrome installed.

 ##### Avoid package bloat